 “Individuality is really important in this.
 I think her being a woman that younger women can look up to—it’s not about just being beautiful.
-So keeping her looking herself was really important in this—just really enhancing what she has.
-Basically a better version of what she walked in with is all I did.
+So keeping her looking like herself was really important in this—just really enhancing what she has.
+Basically, a better version of what she walked in with is all I did.
 I used three different, really little curling irons—if you have the time and patience to do that, go for it.
 I don’t recommend it [laughs].
 One is good.
 When I curled it, I pulled the curls out right off the iron and would stretch the curl and let it cool in an elongated shape so it wasn’t so tight and kinky.
-And then when I was finished, I took some Bumble and Bumble Brilliantine ($24) in my hands and rubbed that in and really shook the hair out and kind of roughed it up in my hands to keep the texture natural.
+And then when I was finished, I took some Bumble and Bumble Brilliantine ($25) in my hands and rubbed that in and really shook the hair out and kind of roughed it up in my hands to keep the texture natural.
 She said she likes a center part, but I don’t like doing too strong of a parting, so I took the end of a brush and did the parting so that way there wasn’t a hard line—a little bit softer, a little more lived-in.
-We could have done a change [of hairstyles], but we didn’t think changing it each time would be necessary.
+We could have done a change [of hairstyles], but we didn’t think it necessary to change it each time.
 I think the little changes like moving the hand throughout the hair and changing up the parting a little bit is enough to make a difference.
 It’s really about the makeup.
-I’d hate to take away from that.” — Nielsen
+I’d hate to take away from that.” —Nielsen

 Get the Look: